gphilipp/bdd-guide-clojure/README.md

 three directories doesn't have a green background, something went wrong, just close the project and reopen it, it happened to me and everything was ok afterwards.

-You can now run the tests from Cursive, TADA !
+You can now run the tests from Cursive.

 ![Test execution in Cursive with exit](images/test_exec_cursive_with_exit.png)